 \subsection{Background}

 In recent years, Large Language Models (LLMs) have revolutionized the field of artificial intelligence.
-Open-source LLMs and pay-per-use APIs have allowed engineers to incorporate LLMs in their AI systems.
+The availability of open-source LLMs and pay-per-use APIs has allowed engineers to incorporate LLMs in their AI systems.
 However, prompt engineering and hyperparameter tuning are required to work effectively with LLMs.

 Prompt-engineering techniques help LLMs solve complex problems, avoid hallucinations, and provide more accurate responses.
 For example, we can use techniques like chain-of-thought, tree-of-thought, self-criticism, and self-consistency to improve LLM performance \cite{Mialon2023, White2023}.